Characters: Friendship Is Magic: Rarity

 - Also G3 and G3.5 Rarity who is a multicolored filly unicorn.
 (To be exact, she is the young Princess heir of Unicornia.)

-- Fake Brit: or rather fake RP, both out of universe and in it: Tabitha St. Germain is Canadian and does not speak with an accent anything like Rarity’s exaggerated Mid-Atlantic RP, and in-universe it's implied that Rarity’s accent is an affectation and part of her fashionista persona: none of Rarity’s family members speak with the accent.
-Given her mother’s strong Joisey accent you can see why she may have changed it to get ahead in fashion.
+- Fake Brit: Or rather Fake-fake-Brit, both out-of-universe and in it – Tabitha St. Germain is Canadian and does not speak with an accent anything like Rarity’s exaggerated Mid-Atlantic RP.† In-universe it's heavily implied that Rarity’s accent is an affectation and part of her fashionista persona – None of Rarity’s family members speak with the accent (although Sweetie Belle puts on a good imitation while making fun of her big sister).
+Given her mother’s strong Joisey accent and her father's thick Chicago/Wisconsin accent, you can see why she may have changed it to get ahead in fashion.

 - Happily Ever After: As her fantasy during "The Ticket Master" shows, she dreams of meeting her Prince Charming and experiencing her very own.
 Subverted after learning the Prince Charming is anything but due to his personality.